papaemmelab/toil_cnacs/README.md

     toil_cnacs --help

-*Currently only Targeted Panels and hg19 bed and fasta files are supported* *Bam files can be gr37 or hg19*
+*Currently only Targeted Panels and hg19 fasta files are supported* *Bam files can be gr37 or hg19*

 Docker and Singularity are supported: